Why it Feels Right to be Single on Valentine's Day

-Why ricochet from one thing to the other repeatedly, and with self-awareness – who knows?
+Why ricochet from one thing to the other repeatedly, even with self-awareness – who knows?
 Why not – I guess is as obvious a question.
 Relationships provide love, distraction, refuge.
 It is easier to define yourself in relation to ‘other’.
 In the same way that I love uniforms – I loved my school uniform and I love the kickboxing uniform I wear every week now – and equipment and gear – for camping, for festivals; I have always cherished things, activities and people that make it easier for me to define who I am.

 Possibly as a result of this, I have always struggled with spending time alone.
 Leave me in my own company without an unhealthy dose of mind-numbing distraction for even 30 minutes and I would have convinced myself I am the worst person in the world.
-A barrage of negative thoughts would beat down on me so hard that I would often end up completely dissociating, seeing myself as if from outside my body, numb and unable to connect.
+A barrage of negative thoughts would beat down on me so hard that I would often end up dissociating, seeing myself as if from outside my body, numb and unable to connect.

-So when, a few weeks ago, I ended it with an extremely supportive, kind and engaging man, it felt like a confusing and scary decision.
+So when, a few months ago, I ended a relationship with an extremely supportive, kind and engaging man, it felt like a confusing and scary decision.
 I had nothing to base it on other than the niggling voice in my head – ‘You have no idea who you are; you’ve never been alone; you can’t be alone’ – picking up volume.
 I was daunted by the novel feeling of making a decision that came solely from myself.
 No person and no external circumstances or pressures were forcing my hand.